pmbuban/react-sudoku-test/README.md

 ## Installation
 - ensure that `node` and `npm` are installed
+- I used `node v9.6.1` & `npm 5.6.0`
 - navigate to the project folder and run `npm install`
 - after installation is complete run `npm start`
 - navigate your browser to `http://localhost:3000/`
 - the project is based off of the `create-react-app` repository developed by Facebook

 ## How to play
 - default values are not editable